 We've also provided links to the University of South Australia's very comprehensive systematic reviews guide for more information

 Because systematic reviews require you to record the amount of results you are getting from each database you use, it's a good idea to learn how to use groups and group sets.
-A group set a heading under which groups are filed.
-For example, the group set could be named for the topic of your research, and the groups could be named for the databases you are using.
+A group set is a heading under which groups are filed.
+For example, the group set could be named for your research topic, and the groups could be named for the databases you are using.

 Later, you can run the 'Find Duplicates' function on the group set to locate duplicates across the various databases used in your research